About permissions and groups

 Changing a permission for a group changes that permission for all users who are members of that group.
 In other words, depending on the size of the group, you might affect the ability of hundreds of users to do their jobs by changing just one permission.
 So make sure you understand the impact before you make a change.

 Some permissions are managed through a hierarchy.
 Within this hierarchy, permissions can be inherited from the parent or overridden.
-In certain cases, a set of permissions to those members of the group.
+Security groups assign a set of permissions to those members of the group.
 For example, members of the Contributors group or Project Administrators group are assigned the permissions that are set as Allowed to those groups.

 If a permission isn't directly allowed or denied for a user, then it may be inherited in two ways.

 Users inherit permissions from the groups to which they belong.
 When a permission is allowed for a user directly or through membership in a group that has that permission, and it is denied, either directly or through group membership, the permission is denied.